-Unripe fruits are tough and starchy, must be cooked before consumption.
+Unripe fruits are tough and starchy and must be cooked before consumption.
 Use a knife to remove the skin and cut the fruit in half.
 Remove and discard the core.
 Cut the halves into quarters or smaller pieces for cooking – boil, roast, or fry.
 When cooked, breadfruit tastes like baked potatoes but is much more nutritious!

 Ripe breadfruit is soft to the touch and exudes a sweet fruity aroma.
 Cut the ripe fruit in half and use a large spoon to scoop out the yellow pulp.
 The pulp can be eaten raw.
 It has a delightful, sweet taste (a hint of mango, pineapple) and creamy texture.